"Jan. 22, 2013 -- Think a nightcap may help you get a better night's sleep?

 Both studies demonstrated improvement in objective and subjective measures of excessive daytime sleepiness for both the 200 mg and 400 mg doses compared to placebo.
-Patients treated with either dose of PROVIGIL (modafinil) showed a statistically significantly enhanced ability to remain awake on the MWT (all p values < 0.001) at weeks 3, 6, 9, and final visit compared to placebo and a statistically significantly greater number of patients treated with PROVIGIL at each dose showed improvement in overall clinical condition as rated by the CGI-C scale (all p values < 0.05).
+Patients treated with PROVIGIL showed a statistically significantly enhanced ability to remain awake on the MWT at each dose compared to placebo at final visit (Table 2).
+A statistically significantly greater number of patients treated with PROVIGIL at each dose showed improvement in overall clinical condition as rated by the CGI-C scale at final visit (Table 3).

-Nighttime sleep measured with polysomnography was not affected by the use of PROVIGIL (modafinil) .
+Nighttime sleep measured with polysomnography was not affected by the use of PROVIGIL.

 Obstructive Sleep Apnea (OSA)

-The effectiveness of PROVIGIL in improving wakefulness in patients with excessive sleepiness associated with OSA was established in two multi-center, placebo-controlled clinical studies of patients who met the criteria for OSA (which are also consistent with the American Psychiatric Association DSM-IV criteria).
-These criteria include either, 1) excessive sleepiness or insomnia, plus frequent episodes of impaired breathing during sleep, and associated features such as loud snoring, morning headaches and dry mouth upon awakening; or 2) excessive sleepiness or insomnia and polysomnography demonstrating one of the following: more than five obstructive apneas, each greater than 10 seconds in duration, per hour of sleep and one or more of the following: frequent arousals from sleep associated with the apneas, bradytachycardia, and arterial oxygen desaturation in association with the apneas.
-In addition, for entry into these studies, all patients were required to have excessive sleepiness as demonstrated by a score ≥ 10 on the Epworth Sleepiness Scale, despite treatment with continuous positive airway pressure (CPAP).
+The effectiveness of PROVIGIL in improving wakefulness in patients with excessive sleepiness associated with OSA was established in two multi-center, placebo-controlled clinical studies of patients who met the criteria for OSA.
+The criteria include either: 1) excessive sleepiness or insomnia, plus frequent episodes of impaired breathing during sleep, and associated features such as loud snoring, morning headaches and dry mouth upon awakening; or 2) excessive sleepiness or insomnia and polysomnography demonstrating one of the following: more than five obstructive apneas, each greater than 10 seconds in duration, per hour of sleep and one or more of the following: frequent arousals from sleep associated with the apneas, bradytachycardia, and arterial oxygen desaturation in association with the apneas.
+In addition, for entry into these studies, all patients were required to have excessive sleepiness as demonstrated by a score ≥ 10 on the Epworth Sleepiness Scale (ESS), despite treatment with continuous positive airway pressure (CPAP).
 Evidence that CPAP was effective in reducing episodes of apnea/hypopnea was required along with documentation of CPAP use.

-In the first study, a 12-week trial, a total of 327 patients were randomized to receive PROVIGIL (modafinil) 200 mg/day, PROVIGIL (modafinil) 400 mg/day, or matching placebo.
-The majority of patients (80%) were fully compliant with CPAP, defined as CPAP use > 4 hours/night on > 70% nights.
-The remainder were partially CPAP compliant, defined as CPAP use < 4 hours/night on > 30% nights.
+In the first study, a 12-week trial, a total of 327 patients with OSA were randomized to receive PROVIGIL 200 mg/day, PROVIGIL 400 mg/day, or matching placebo.
+The majority of patients (80%) were fully compliant with CPAP, defined as CPAP use greater than 4 hours/night on > 70% of nights.
+The remainder were partially CPAP compliant, defined as CPAP use < 4 hours/night on > 30% of nights.
 CPAP use continued throughout the study.
-The primary measures of effectiveness were 1) sleep latency, as assessed by the Maintenance of Wakefulness Test (MWT) and 2) the change in the patient's overall disease status, as measured by the Clinical Global Impression of Change (CGI-C) at week 12 or the final visit.
-(See Clinical Trials, Narcolepsy section above for a description of these tests.)
+The primary measures of effectiveness were 1) sleep latency, as assessed by the Maintenance of Wakefulness Test (MWT) and 2) the change in the patient's overall disease status, as measured by the Clinical Global Impression of Change (CGI-C) at the final visit [see Clinical Studies for a description of these measures].

-Patients treated with PROVIGIL (modafinil) showed a statistically significant improvement in the ability to remain awake compared to placebo-treated patients as measured by the MWT (p < 0.001) at endpoint [Table 1].
-PROVIGIL (modafinil) -treated patients also showed a statistically significant improvement in clinical condition as rated by the CGI-C scale (p < 0.001) [Table 2].
-The two doses of PROVIGIL produced statistically significant effects of similar magnitude on the MWT, and also on the CGI-C.
+Patients treated with PROVIGIL showed a statistically significant improvement in the ability to remain awake compared to placebo-treated patients as measured by the MWT at final visit (Table 2).
+A statistically significant greater number of patients treated with PROVIGIL showed improvement in overall clinical condition as rated by the CGI-C scale at final visit (Table 3).
+The 200 mg and 400 mg doses of PROVIGIL produced statistically significant effects of similar magnitude on the MWT, and also on the CGI-C.

-In the second study, a 4-week trial, 157 patients were randomized to either PROVIGIL (modafinil) 400 mg/day or placebo.
+In the second study, a 4-week trial, 157 patients with OSA were randomized to receive PROVIGIL 400 mg/day or placebo.
 Documentation of regular CPAP use (at least 4 hours/night on 70% of nights) was required for all patients.
-The primary outcome measure was the change from baseline on the ESS at week 4 or final visit.
-The baseline ESS scores for the PROVIGIL (modafinil) and placebo groups were 14.2 and 14.4, respectively.
-At week 4, the ESS was reduced by 4.6 in the PROVIGIL (modafinil) group and by 2.0 in the placebo group, a difference that was statistically significant (p < 0.0001).
+The primary measure of effectiveness was the change from baseline on the ESS at final visit.
+The baseline ESS scores for the PROVIGIL and placebo groups were 14.2 and 14.4, respectively.
+At week 4, the ESS was reduced by 4.6 in the PROVIGIL group and by 2.0 in the placebo group, a difference that was statistically significant.

-Nighttime sleep measured with polysomnography was not affected by the use of PROVIGIL (modafinil) .
+Nighttime sleep measured with polysomnography was not affected by the use of PROVIGIL.

 Shift Work Disorder (SWD)

-The effectiveness of PROVIGIL (modafinil) for the excessive sleepiness associated with SWD was demonstrated in a 12-week placebo-controlled clinical trial.
-A total of 209 patients with chronic SWD were randomized to receive PROVIGIL (modafinil) 200 mg/day or placebo.
-All patients met the International Classification of Sleep Disorders (ICSD-10) criteria for chronic SWD (which are consistent with the American Psychiatric Association DSM-IV criteria for Circadian Rhythm Sleep Disorder: Shift Work Type).
-These criteria include 1) either: a) a primary complaint of excessive sleepiness or insomnia which is temporally associated with a work period (usually night work) that occurs during the habitual sleep phase, or b) polysomnography and the MSLT demonstrate loss of a normal sleep-wake pattern (i.e., disturbed chronobiological rhythmicity); and 2) no other medical or mental disorder accounts for the symptoms, and 3) the symptoms do not meet criteria for any other sleep disorder producing insomnia or excessive sleepiness (e.g., time zone change [jet lag] syndrome).
+The effectiveness of PROVIGIL in improving wakefulness in patients with excessive sleepiness associated with SWD was demonstrated in a 12-week placebo-controlled clinical trial.
+A total of 209 patients with chronic SWD were randomized to receive PROVIGIL 200 mg/day or placebo.
+All patients met the criteria for chronic SWD.
+The criteria include: 1) either, a) a primary complaint of excessive sleepiness or insomnia which is temporally associated with a work period (usually night work) that occurs during the habitual sleep phase, or b) polysomnography and the MSLT demonstrate loss of a normal sleep-wake pattern (i.e., disturbed chronobiological rhythmicity); and 2) no other medical or mental disorder accounts for the symptoms, and 3) the symptoms do not meet criteria for any other sleep disorder producing insomnia or excessive sleepiness (e.g., time zone change [jet lag] syndrome).

 It should be noted that not all patients with a complaint of sleepiness who are also engaged in shift work meet the criteria for the diagnosis of SWD.
 In the clinical trial, only patients who were symptomatic for at least 3 months were enrolled.

-Enrolled patients were also required to work a minimum of 5 night shifts per month, have excessive sleepiness at the time of their night shifts (MSLT score < 6 minutes), and have daytime insomnia documented by a daytime polysomnogram (PSG).
+Enrolled patients were also required to work a minimum of 5 night shifts per month, have excessive sleepiness at the time of their night shifts (MSLT score < 6 minutes), and have daytime insomnia documented by a daytime polysomnogram.

-The primary measures of effectiveness were 1) sleep latency, as assessed by the Multiple Sleep Latency Test (MSLT) performed during a simulated night shift at week 12 or the final visit and 2) the change in the patient's overall disease status, as measured by the Clinical Global Impression of Change (CGI-C) at week 12 or the final visit.
-Patients treated with PROVIGIL (modafinil) showed a statistically significant prolongation in the time to sleep onset compared to placebo-treated patients, as measured by the nighttime MSLT [Table 1] (p < 0.05).
-Improvement on the CGI-C was also observed to be statistically significant (p < 0.001).
-(See Clinical Trials, Narcolepsy section above for a description of these tests.)
+The primary measures of effectiveness were 1) sleep latency, as assessed by the MSLT performed during a simulated night shift at the final visit and 2) the change in the patient's overall disease status, as measured by the CGI-C at the final visit [see Clinical Studies for a description of these measures.].

-Daytime sleep measured with polysomnography was not affected by the use of PROVIGIL (modafinil) .
+Daytime sleep measured with polysomnography was not affected by the use of PROVIGIL.

-Table 1: Average Baseline Sleep Latency and Change from Baseline
+Table 2: Average Baseline Sleep Latency and Change

-at Final Visit in Adults (MWT and MSLT in minutes)
+from Baseline at Final Visit (MWT and MSLT in minutes)

 |Disorder||Measure||PROVIGIL 200 mg*||PROVIGIL 400 mg*||Placebo|